zenstackhq/zenstack-docs/docs/advanced/under-the-hood.md

 # How Does ZenStack Work Under the Hood?

-ZenStack extends Prisma ORM in several aspects.
+ZenStack extends Prisma ORM mainly at two levels.
 First, it provides a modeling DSL (ZModel) - a superset of Prisma schema.
 Second, it allows to create enhancement wrappers to Prisma client at runtime for injecting extra behaviors.
-Third, it provides server adapters for installing automatic CRUD services into popular Node.js-based frameworks.

-This document explains how each of these aspects works, so that you can make a more informed judgement on whether ZenStack is the right choice for you.
+This document explains how these extensions work, so that you can make a more informed judgement on whether ZenStack is the right choice for you.

 ## ZModel Language

 ZenStack implemented the ZModel DSL from scratch, including the CLI and the VSCode extension, using the awesome language toolkit [Langium](https://langium.org/).
 The DLS includes a plugin system, allowing a modular and extensible way to generate different artifacts from the schema.
 The core functionality of the toolkit is supported by the following three built-in plugins:

--   Prisma
+-   Prisma: `@core/prisma`

     The Prisma plugin generates the Prisma schema and Prisma client from the ZModel schema.
 The Prisma schema can then be used for common Prisma tasks, like `db push`, `migrate dev`, etc.

--   Model-meta
+-   Model-meta: `@core/model-meta`

     The model-meta plugin generates the model metadata, which provides basic information about models and fields at runtime.
 The metadata is much more lightweighted than the full ZModel AST and is much cheaper to load.

     The default output location is `node_modules/.zenstack/model-meta.ts`.

--   Policy
+-   Policy: `@core/policy`

     The policy plugin converts access policy rules (expressed with `@@allow` and `@@deny` attributes) into checker functions.
 The functions takes a context object as input and returns partial Prisma query objects, which will be injected into Prisma query arguments at runtime.
 The context object contains the following properties:

     -   `user`: the current user, which serves as the return value of [`auth()`](/docs/guides/understanding-access-policy#accessing-user-data) in the policy rules.
-    -   `prevValue`: the previous value of an entity before update, for supporting the [`future()`](/docs/guides/understanding-access-policy#update) function in the policy rules.
+    -   `preValue`: the previous value of an entity before update, for supporting the [`future()`](/docs/guides/understanding-access-policy#update) function in the policy rules.

     The default output location is `node_modules/.zenstack/policy.ts`.